Rookie Card Year: 1989

 Investment Rating: 6.0

-It's easy to forget that Gary Sheffield hit 509 home runs and 1,676 RBI in his 21-year MLB career.
+It's easy to forget that Gary Sheffield hit 509 home runs and 1,676 RBI in his 22-year MLB career.
 Unfortunately, his name was tied to alleged PED use that has tainted his legacy.
-However, there are still plenty of collectors, who pursue Gary Sheffield cards and autographed memorabilia.
+However, there are still plenty of collectors, who pursue Gary Sheffield rookie cards and autographed memorabilia.

 Gary Sheffield has a total of seven rookie cards, all coming from 1989 baseball sets.
 His 1987 ProCards minor league card is also popular with collectors.

 Sheffield's first certified autograph card is in the 1993 Classic Best Gold set.
-It is a minor league card that is hand-numbered to 2,050.
-His first major league autograph cards were produced by Donruss and Upper Deck in 1997.
+It is a minor league card that is hand-numbered to 2,050 copies.
+His first MLB autograph cards were produced by Donruss and Upper Deck in 1997.

-Upper Deck produced the first Gary Sheffield memorabilia cards in 1998.
+Upper Deck also issued the first Gary Sheffield memorabilia cards in 1998.
 These include both jersey and bat cards.
 One of the more unique cards is an over-sized box topper card from 1998 SP Authentic Baseball.
-Numbered to 125, it measure 5" by 7" and has a large jersey swatch.
+Numbered to 125, it measures 5" by 7" and has a large jersey swatch.

 Gary Sheffield Rookie Card Checklist